 The first key to a transition-friendly environment is to ensure that you have removed triggers for drug and alcohol use.
-Talk to roommates or family members about removing drugs or alcohol from your home, and clear away paraphernalia, posters, or memorabilia that reminds you of your dependent past.
+Talk to roommates or family members about eliminating drugs or alcohol from your home, and clear away paraphernalia, posters, or memorabilia that reminds you of your dependent past.
 Eliminate any negative visual reminders that trigger feelings of low self-worth or shame.
-If need be, ask a sober coach to accompany you to your home in order to purge your living environment of these triggers.
+Ask a sober coach to accompany you to your home to purge your living environment of these triggers.

 Feng Shui Your Environment

 Translated from the Chinese as “wind-water,” feng shui is the art of balancing the energy of your environment.
-By situating furniture, wall decorations, and other items strategically throughout your home, you can facilitate life-flow energy known as “chi,” to create a sense of psychological harmony.
+For example, situating furniture, wall decorations, and other items strategically throughout your home can facilitate life-flow energy, known as “chi,” to create a sense of psychological harmony.

 Stay Socially Connected

 Many people make the mistake of isolating themselves during the transition period.
-This is a time to rejoin the world and your circle of friends, relating to others in a fresh and authentic way.
-Make sure to plan social engagements with positive people, and begin to attend activities and functions that open up connections with others.
+This is a time to rejoin the world and your circle of friends, relating to others freshly and authentically.
+Make sure to plan social engagements with positive people and begin to attend activities and functions that open up connections with others.

 Create a Restful Environment

-Sleep and rest are two of the most important components of sober living.
-Make sure that your bedroom has an adequate light blockage, and decorate your sleeping area with fabrics, wall hangings, and scents that induce a sense of peace.
+Sleep and rest are two of the most critical components of sober living.
+Ensure that your bedroom has an adequate light blockage, and decorate your sleeping area with fabrics, wall hangings, and scents that induce a sense of peace.
 Create a meditation space in your living area or outdoors, with a mat or comfortable chair where you can read, think, or meditate on positive things.

 Boost Your Spirits

 Purchase a calendar or day planner to begin to budget your time and appointments.
-Clear away clutter and consolidate your belongings, keeping those that are meaningful, sentimental and useful.
-File important papers for easy access, and organize your belongings to save time and energy.
+Clear away clutter and consolidate your belongings, keeping those that are meaningful, sentimental, and useful.
+File essential papers for easy access, and organize your belongings to save time and energy.
 This will allow you to streamline your new, sober life and make your transition period smoother.